 1/2 cup evaporated milk

 * Use just enough vegetable oil to completely cover beignets while frying – approximately 2 inches deep in the pan.

 Using a mixer with a dough hook, place water, sugar, salt, egg, butter, evaporated milk, flour, and yeast in the bowl.
 Beat until smooth.
-Remove dough from bowl onto a lightly-oiled surface.
-Form dough into an oval, place in a lightly-greased bowl, cover with plastic wrap, and refrigerate until well chilled (3 to 4 hours) or overnight.
+Remove dough from the bowl onto a lightly-oiled surface.
+Form dough into an oval, place in a lightly greased bowl, cover with plastic wrap, and refrigerate until well chilled (3 to 4 hours) or overnight.

 Making the Beignets:

-In a deep fryer or large pot, heat vegetable oil to 360 degrees F.
+In a deep fryer (we just purchased the Presto fryer perfect for home kitchen) or large pot, heat vegetable oil to 360 degrees F.

 Gently slide the dough pieces into the hot oil to avoid splattering and fry the beignets (a couple at a time) a few minutes until they are puffed and golden brown on both sides; turn them in the oil with tongs once or twice to brown evenly.
 You’ll know your beignets are ready when they rise to the surface of the oil as they begin to puff.

 NOTE: If the beignets don’t rise to the top immediately when dropped in the oil, the oil is not hot enough.

 When ready remove from oil and drain on paper towels.